ericoporto/fgmkJsEngine/README.md

 Use WASD to move and IJ to interact in this demo: https://ericoporto.github.io/fgmkJsEngine/index.html

+On mobile these keys will be displayed on the touch area, just hold the phone in vertical position.

 If you are in a computer, this demo is compatible with a Xbox360 gamepad, just plug it in the usb port of your computer and you are good to go.